Linear system matrices of rational transfer functions: Numerical results

 a linear system matrix $S_P(\la)$ of $P(\la)$ is given by the following $10\times 10$ pencil:

 The six finite Smith zeros of $P(\la)$ are clearly those of the scalar polynomials $e_1(\la)$ and $e_5(\la)$.
 These are also the finite zeros of $S_P(\la),$ since $S_P(\la)$ is minimal.
-However, $S_P(\la)$ is not strongly minimal if $P_5$ is singular and, in fact, it has an additional 4 eigenvalues at infinity (which are called infinite zeros in \cite{GohbergLancasterRodman09}).
+However, $S_P(\la)$ is not strongly minimal if $P_5$ is singular and, in fact, it has 4 eigenvalues at infinity (in the sense of \cite{GohbergLancasterRodman09}).
 But in the McMillan sense, $P(\la)$ has {\em no} infinite zeros.
-The deflation procedure that we derived in this paper precisely gets rid of the {\em extraneous} infinite eigenvalues (infinite zeros in the sense of the Gohberg-Lancaster-Rodman approach).
+The deflation procedure that we derived in this paper precisely gets rid of the {\em extraneous} infinite eigenvalues of $S_P(\la)$.
 The numerical tests show that the sensitivity of the true McMillan zeros also can benefit from this.

-In this example we compare the roots computed by four different methods: \begin{enumerate} \item computing the roots of the scalar polynomial and appending four $\infty$ roots \item computing the generalized eigenvalues of the scaled pencil $S_P(\la)$ \item computing the roots of $QS_P(\la)Z$ for random orthogonal matrices $Q$ and $Z$ \item computing the roots of the {\em minimal} pencil obtained by our method \end{enumerate}
+In this example we compare the roots computed by four different methods: \begin{enumerate} \item computing the roots of the scalar polynomials and appending four $\infty$ roots, \item computing the generalized eigenvalues of $S_P(\la)$, \item computing the roots of $QS_P(\la)Z$ for random orthogonal matrices $Q$ and $Z$, \item computing the roots of the {\em minimal} pencil obtained by our method. \end{enumerate}

-The first column are the so-called ``correct'' eigenvalues $\la_i$, the next three columns are the corresponding errors $\delta^{(k)}_i := |\la_i-\hat \la^{(k)}_i|$ of the above three methods $k=2,3,4$.
-The {\em extraneous} eigenvalues that are deflected in our approach are put between brackets.
+The first column are the so-called ``correct'' eigenvalues $\la_i$, corresponding to the first method, the next three columns are the corresponding errors $\delta^{(k)}_i := |\la_i-\hat \la^{(k)}_i|$, $k=2,3,4$, of the above three methods\footnote{An error $\delta^{(k)}_i$ is $\text{NaN}$ when it is the indeterminate form $\text{Inf} - \text{Inf}$.
+However, some of the eigenvalues at $\infty$ are computed as a large but finite number and, then, the corresponding error is $\text{Inf}$.}.
+The {\em extraneous} eigenvalues that are deflated in our approach are put between brackets.

-In this example we have a very large eigenvalue of the order of $10^5$ that is sensitive because of the presence of a Jordan block at infinity in $S_P(\la)$.
-The $QZ$ algorithm applied to $S_P(\la)$ only gets 11 digits of relative accuracy for that eigenvalue, but when applying first an orthogonal equivalence transformation $QS_P(\la)Z$, this eigenvalue gets completely perturbed because of the presence of that Jordan block: this results in 5 eigenvalues of the order of $10^5$, but none of them are close to the true eigenvalue.
-On the other hand, when deflating first the four uncontrollable eigenvalues at infinity, the reduced problem recovers a relative accuracy of 14 digits ! \end{example}
+We notice that for the largest finite eigenvalue of the order of $10^2$ the $QZ$ algorithm applied to $S_P(\la)$ gets 14 digits of relative accuracy but, when deflating the four uncontrollable eigenvalues at $\infty$, our method recovers a relative accuracy of 16 digits. \end{example}